 Manufacturers Of ThunderBolt SSD Backup Drives

-Below is a sampling of some of the major computer technology companies that make and sell Thunderbolt interface storage devices.
+Below is a sampling of some of the major PC and Apple computer technology companies that make and sell Thunderbolt interface storage devices.
 Some focus on solid-state flash memory hardware.
 Others offer either a variety of mechanical HDD and flash SSD storage products.
-A few others are primarily HDD hard disk focused but may offer Build-It-Yourself Thunderbolt enclosures or drive docks to use the drives or modules of your choosing.
+A few others are primarily HDD hard disk focused.
+They may offer Build-It-Yourself Thunderbolt enclosures or drive docks to use SSD the drives or modules of your choosing.

 California storage specialist Cal-Digit has long provided high-speed multi-drive RAID arrays to demanding professional consumers in the audio and video production marketplace.
 They offer both HDD for high-capacity storage and SSD solid state drive solutions for high-speed data transfers.
 They too have a great design aesthetic and make good-looking machined aluminum enlclosures to compliment your computing hardware beautifully.
 They rapidly transitioned to 20Gbps Thunderbolt2 chipsets as the specification advanced, and are likely to embrace Thunderbolt 3 as demand increases.

-After a recent merger with Hitachi Storage Technology (HST), G-Technology has become a premiere manufacturer of ThunderBolt storage solutions using both ThunderBolt and in some models, USB3 combo interfaces for additional flexibility in varied computing environments.
+After a recent merger with Hitachi Storage Technology (HST), G-Technology has become a premiere manufacturer of ThunderBolt storage solutions using both ThunderBolt and in some models, USB 3x combo interfaces for additional flexibility in varied computing environments.

 Though not a drive manufacturer per-se, HighPoint does make the RockStor Thunderbolt drive docking station